 - May help identify potentially higher-probability selling opportunities in nearly any market and in nearly any timeframe (intraday, swing, position)

 - Reflects the convergence of a Fibonacci retracement and extension levels at point D, suggesting a potentially stronger level of resistance, thus higher probability for market reversal

 - X to A ideally moves in the direction of the overall trend.
 The move from A to D typically indicates a short-term correction of the established downtrend

 - May provide a more favorable risk vs. reward ratio, especially when trading with the overall trend

 Sounds good...
 So how do I find it?

-For this pattern to be valid, each turning point (X, A, B, C and D) should represent a significant high or significant low on a price chart.
-These points define four consecutive price swings, or trends, which make up each of the four pattern “legs.”
-These are referred to as the XA leg, AB leg, the BC leg, and the CD leg.
+For this pattern to be valid, each turning point (X, A, B, C, and D) should represent a significant high or significant low on a price chart.
+These turning points define the four consecutive price swings, or trends, which make up each of the four pattern “legs.”

 - Note: A valid ABCD pattern must be observed in the move from A to D

-- The time from XA and AD ideally should be in ratio and proportion
+- Ideally, the time from point XA and AD should be in ratio and proportion

 - Time of AD is typically between 61.8% – 161.8% of XA

-- In limited instances, the ABCD move may complete at 100% of XA (double bottom)
+- In limited instances, the ABCD move may complete at 100% of XA (double top)

 - Pattern failure (e.g., the price moves beyond point X) indicates a potentially strong bearish continuation may be in progress